 - 1. Budget/Financial Implications:

 - Various options and associated costs are outlined above.

 - 2. Partners or Other Stakeholders:

 - All commuters in the City of St. John's including pedestrians and motorists

 - 3. Alignment with Strategic Directions/Adopted Plans:

 - A City that Moves

 - 4. Legal or Policy Implications: N/A

 - 5. Privacy Implications: N/A

-- 6. Engagement and Communications Considerations:
+- 6. Engagement and Communications Considerations: N/A

-- The decision of council must be communicated via all channels and to all stakeholder groups, especially advisory committees, who contributed to the engagement process.
-Further engagement and communications are anticipated on this matter in the 2021 budget development process.

 - 7. Human Resource Implications: N/A

 - 8. Procurement Implications: N/A

-9. Information Technology Implications: N/A
+- 9. Information Technology Implications: N/A

-10. Other Implications: N/A
+- 10. Other Implications: N/A